 Over the course of the 35-week practicum, students are expected to meet with their mentors no less than every other week.
 In these meetings, students report on their ministry experiences and reflect on the ways that God is teaching and forming them for ministry.
 Mentors will use this time to instruct students on ministry-related topics and to assist them in pursuing appropriate goals for learning and growth.
 All mentors must meet the Divinity School's qualifications and receive training for their role.

 While engaged in ministry under supervision at the practicum site, SMP students also meet weekly for classroom instruction (during the fall and spring semesters).
 Students receive instruction on different areas of ministry practice, on topics related to pastoral life and work, and on theological reflection.
 SMP class meetings are occasionally devoted to small group meetings (Ministry Reflection Groups), for the purpose of group reflection on ministry development.

-Students are encouraged to consult with the MLD director or program assistant with questions regarding these requirements.
+Students are encouraged to consult with the contextual learning director or program assistant with questions regarding these requirements.